-Last updated on : 19 Mar, 2025
+Last updated on : 04 May, 2026

-Read time : 11 mins
+Read time : 9 mins

-Loss of appetite, also known as anorexia, is a common symptom that affects many individuals at some point in their lives.
-It is characterised by a reduced desire to eat, which can lead to decreased food intake and potential weight loss.
 While occasional loss of appetite is not usually a cause for concern, persistent or severe cases may indicate an underlying health issue that requires medical attention.
 In this article, we will explore the causes, symptoms, and treatment options for loss of appetite, as well as when it is necessary to seek medical advice.

 Loss of appetite means you don’t feel hungry, and it can happen for many reasons.
-Loss of appetite is also called anorexia, which is its medical name, refers to a decrease in the desire to eat, resulting in reduced food intake.
+Loss of appetite, also called anorexia, which is its medical name, refers to a decrease in the desire to eat, resulting in reduced food intake.
 Finding and treating the cause of your reduced appetite can help you feel better.

-Category | Details |
+| Category | Details |

-Also Referred as | Anorexia (different from anorexia nervosa) |
+| Also Referred to as | Anorexia (different from anorexia nervosa) |

-Commonly Occurs In | Older adults, individuals with chronic illnesses (e.g., cancer, AIDS, chronic lung disease, severe heart, kidney, or liver failure) |
+| Commonly Occurs In | Older adults, individuals with chronic illnesses (e.g., cancer, AIDS, chronic lung disease, severe heart, kidney, or liver failure) |

-Affected Organ | Brain (appetite regulation), digestive system, various organs depending on the underlying condition |
+| Affected Organ | Brain (appetite regulation), digestive system, and various organs, depending on the underlying condition |

-Type | Temporary (e.g., infections), chronic (e.g., serious underlying disorders) |
+| Type | Temporary (e.g., infections), chronic (e.g., serious underlying disorders) |

-Common Signs | Weight loss, malnutrition, fatigue, nausea |
+| Common Signs | Weight loss, malnutrition, fatigue, nausea |

-Consulting Specialist | Primary care physician, gastroenterologist, endocrinologist, oncologist |
+| Consulting Specialist | Primary care physician, gastroenterologist, endocrinologist, oncologist |

-Treatement Procedures | Diagnostic tests (blood, imaging), treating the underlying condition, dietary adjustments |
+| Treatment Procedures | Diagnostic tests (blood, imaging), treating the underlying condition, and dietary adjustments |

-Mimiciking Condition | Anorexia nervosa (eating disorder), depression, anxiety |
+| Mimicking Condition | Anorexia nervosa (eating disorder), depression, and anxiety |

 The symptoms of loss of appetite can vary depending on the underlying cause.
 Some common symptoms include: